Axway-API-Builder-Ext/api-builder-extras/README.md

 To share a plugin you have created with the community and make it available in the API-Builder UI, please follow this process:
 1. Implement the plugin locally as described below and in the Axway documentation.
+  - you can build and test the plugin locally at all time
 2. Create a fork of the [api-builder-extras][0] repository
 3. Within that fork create a unique folder for your plugin using this naming convention:
   - Flow-Nodes: api-builder-plugin-fn-<name>
   - Flow-Node connectors: api-builder-plugin-fc-<name>
   - Data-Connectors: api-builder-plugin-dc-<name>
 4. Insert your new plugin into that folder
 5. Update the package.json
   - Especially the fields: name, version, repository, homepage, bugs
+6. Create your unique GitHub actions based on the template `.github/workflows/_template*`
+  - you need to adjust the ID after you have copied the template

 Once you have completed the development of your new API-Builder plugin, submit a [pull request][1] to have Axway review your code.
 Once we've reviewed your